Sidra111Babar/NoteFable/README.md

 ### ✍️ Create & Manage Notes
 - Add rich text notes with title, content, and tags.
-- Edit your notes anytime.
-- Delete notes to move them to Trash.
+- Delete notes or move them to Trash.
 - Archive notes you want to keep but hide from the main view.

 ### 📂 Organize Notes